 All members of the Wofford community will be required to complete a screening questionnaire before returning to campus.
 This will be followed by daily personal health monitoring to include temperature checks and an assessment of symptoms of illnesses.
 All members of our community must commit to remaining home and not attending classes or work when sick.

 Students who test positive for COVID-19 will return home if that is possible; if that is not possible, students will be placed in isolation if they test positive.
-Contact tracing, either manually or by app, will be used to help identify those who may have been exposed to or come in contact with anyone who is COVID-19 positive.
+Contact tracing will be used to help identify those who may have been exposed to or come in contact with anyone who is COVID-19 positive.
 These students will be required to quarantine during the two-week incubation period to limit the spread of the disease.